microsoft/fluentui-apple/Sources/FluentUI_macOS/README.md

 - Separator

-A full list of currently supported controls can be found here: [FluentUI](FluentUI).
+A full list of currently supported controls can be found here: [Components](Components).